Western-SPRINT/SurfNIRS/docs/README.md

 # fNIRS 2024 - SurfNIRS: Surf Your fNIRS Data with Ease!
 Hello SurfIR!
 Welcome to SurfNIRS, an **all-in-one data surfer for NIRS data**.

-This project is currently under active development so please check back for regular updates.
+This project is currently under active development.
 Feedback and feature suggestions are welcome!

+Subscribe to the [Mailing List](https://uwo.eu.qualtrics.com/jfe/form/SV_8dgnzv86fjWNSl0) to receive email notifications when a new version is released.

 [Downloads](https://github.com/Western-SPRINT/SurfNIRS/releases)